bhe-aim-imt/bhe-aim-imt.github.io/_members/jing_wang.md

   - Jing Wang
 links:
 ---
-Jing Wang is expected to receive her B.S. degree in School of Data Science and Intelligent Media, Communication University of China  in June 2026.Her current research interests include deep learning and generative artificial intelligence.
+Jing Wang received the B.S. degree in School of Data Science and Intelligent Media, Communication University of China  in 2026.
+She is currently pursuing the M.S. degree with the School of Artificial Intelligence, Beijing Institute of Technology, China.
+Her current research interests include deep learning and generative artificial intelligence.